Themis3000/Controller-testing/README.md

 You can plug your controller in and directly test each channel right in your browser!

-Works with ever mainstream browser, even mobile browsers.
+Works with every mainstream browser, even mobile browsers.
 Currently has compatablity issues with safari, soon to be fixed